 During World War II, Sarnoff served as a U.S. Army officer after bigotry kept him from serving in the U.S. Navy during World War I. He served on General Dwight Eisenhower’s staff, helping coordinate allied news communications for the invasion of Europe, and was promoted to brigadier general.
 For the rest of his life, he would be addressed as “General Sarnoff.”
 After the war, Sarnoff championed electronic color television in an eight-year battle with rival company CBS, which advocated an electromechanical system.
 His support of innovation at the RCA Laboratories--renamed the David Sarnoff Research Center--in Princeton, New Jersey, led to the establishment of the U.S. color TV standard in 1953 that served as the fundamental approach of monochrome-compatible color TV systems around the world.

-Sarnoff continued to support innovation in communications technologies, including flat-panel displays, satellites, and low-power solid-state electronics with a vision of enabling people around the world to communicate with each other in 2000 by "voice, sight, or written message" on handheld devices.
+Sarnoff continued to support innovation in communications technologies, including flat-panel displays, satellites, and low-power solid-state electronics with a vision of enabling people around the world to communicate with each other by "voice, sight, or written message" on handheld devices.
 Although he knew he would not see their appearance, Sarnoff enjoyed visiting RCA's labs and attended the dress rehearsal for RCA's introduction of the liquid crystal display (LCD) in 1968.
 By then he suffered from a mastoid infection that ultimately left him deaf, dumb, and blind, communicating only by tapping Morse code into an associate's hand.
 On 12 December 1971, Sarnoff passed away and is buried at Kensico Cemetery in Valhalla, New York.